confluentinc/confluent-kafka-python/README.md

 Also refer to the [API documentation](http://docs.confluent.io/current/clients/confluent-kafka-python/index.html).

-Finally, the [tests](tests) are sometimes useful as a reference for example usage.
+Finally, the [tests](tests) are useful as a reference for example usage.

 ### Basic Producer Example